 |Data (.txt or .csv)||Data file containing all the observations, dosing history, patient specific information and other information provided via the data file||Text file, CSV|

-In addition, some Monolix files define project independent parameters that are applied to all projects run on the same computer account.
+In addition, some Monolix files define project independent parameters that are applied to all projects run on the same computer account (“Preferences”).
 In all but the most special cases users will have these parameters set to the default values.
 In case these parameters are modified, they should also be communicated.
-They can be found in the following files:

 Table 2 Optional but recommended files